semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

 Table 2.
 User-defined specifications to SED-ML Mapping

 For the sake of simplicity and readability of the SED-ML model, we only presented the extended listOfHypotheses for a single variable part of the generated SED-ML model in the Listing below.
 A hypothesis in SED-ML consists of an expression that defines the hypothesis, itself, and three conditions with multiple expressions, and the expression relations are defined with and for this specific example.
-The temporalOperators are P[1, 1] for each condition and expression.
+The temporalOperators are *P[1, 1]* for each condition and expression.
 And, the relation entity is used to explain the hypothesis H0 with its conditions for refuting or proving, as there is a single hypothesis.
-It is important to note that H1 uses the same conditions with H0, as the relation between the hypotheses is CONTRADICT.
+It is important to note that H1 uses the same conditions with H0, as the relation between the hypotheses is *CONTRADICT*.
 Finally, H0 has a referenceModel that relates the expressions to an actual model.

 	1 <listOfHypotheses>